PirosB3/0xdoc-docs/README.md

 ![Bridge Order sim](./bridge_order_sim.png)

-### Error unable to be filled due to multiple errors
+### Order is unable to be filled due to multiple errors

 ![Errors in trade](./errors.png)